 Other class activities as determined to be appropriate by the program may count toward supervised practice hours.
-For example, case studies or simulations may be allowed at the discretion of the practicum instructor.
+For example, case studies or simulations utilized in the classroom setting may be allowed at the discretion of the practicum instructor.
 Alternate activities will be noted on the evaluation and time sheet within the semester they occur using the Typhon management system (Required element 8.1c).